We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 Mortality statistics in England and Wales are derived from the registration of deaths certified by a doctor or a coroner.
-The data pass through a number of processes (Annex K) before becoming usable for analysis.
+The data pass through a number of processes (Annex K (PDF, 15KB)) before becoming usable for analysis.
 These processes are complex and involve a wide range of people, organisations and computer systems.

-There have been several well-publicised proposals for reform of death certification since the Shipman case in 1998.
+There have been several well-publicised proposals for reform of death certification since the Shipman case in 1998 (PDF, 1.45MB).
 Legislation implementing the reform of the process of death certification in England and Wales is included in the Coroners and Justice Act 2009, which received Royal Ascent on 12 November 2009.
-This will reform the process of death certification by introducing a single unified system for both burials and cremations and appointing medical examiners to provide an independent scrutiny of the cause of death.
+This will reform the process of death certification by introducing a single unified system for both burials and cremations, and appointing medical examiners to provide an independent scrutiny of the cause of death.

 Coroners certify about a quarter of all deaths.
 Coroners can only certify cause of death following a post-mortem by a pathologist, an inquest or both.
 Training for coroners is organised through the Ministry of Justice.
 The process of referral to a coroner and how referred deaths are dealt with varies between coroners' areas.

-RSS was rewritten in 1998 and issued to Register Offices in 1999.
+Registration Service Software (RSS) was rewritten in 1998 and issued to register offices in 1999.
 It was replaced by the Registration Online (RON) system on 1 July 2009.
 The deaths statistical fields used in RSS were validated in three respects:

 range: checking that codes fall into an expected range of values